Federal employees who experience disability often face considerable stress.

 Form 3107 also includes the Certified Summary of Federal Service, SF 3107-1.
 The employing agency completes this certification form to provide a history of the employee’s federal jobs, earnings, and FERS coverage.

-You can apply for FERS disability retirement before the agency completes this form.
+You can apply for FERS disability retirement even if the agency has not yet completed this form.

 After the agency completes that certification, the employee must review and sign it, attesting that it is accurate.